BertoPolo/week-plannerTS/README.md

 <h1>Week Planner</h1>

-Welcome to Week Planner, a simple web application built with Next.js, Tailwind CSS, and DaisyUI that allows you to organize your week effectively.
+Welcome to Week Planner, a simple web application built with TypeScript, Next.js, Tailwind CSS, and DaisyUI that allows you to organize your week effectively.
 Whether you're a student trying to manage your assignments, a professional planning your workweek, or just someone looking to stay organized, Week Planner has got you covered.

 <h3>Technologies Used</h3>
 <ul>